Azerbaijan

 Front Wing Aero – 18

-With the new aero settings, we are recommending a 18-13 wing setup for Austria.
+With the new aero settings, we are recommending 18-28 wing angles here.
 We found this kept the car fast down the straights, with just enough downforce to get us through the corners.
-If you are struggling with grip, try increasing the rear wing, but be aware you may find it harder to overtake.
+If you are struggling with grip, try increasing the front wing, but be aware you may find it harder to overtake.

 Differential Adjustment Off Throttle – 55%

 Transmission is a critical area of the setup for traction, affecting acceleration, grip, rotation, tyre wear, and drivability.
 Increasing the On Throttle Differential will make the car more stable on acceleration, however, will increase tyre wear.
-Here in Austria we will use a 65%/55% setup.
+Here for the Canada setup we will use 70%/55%.
 This will aid rotation in lower speed corners and should help protect the tyres from excessive wear.
 Increasing rear diff will improve straight-line acceleration and stability on corner exits, however, will come with a slight cost on wear.

 Suspension Geometry